raspberrypi/documentation/configuration/wireless/access-point-bridged.md

 ```
 Once your Raspberry Pi has restarted, search for wireless networks with your wireless client.
 The network SSID you specified in file `/etc/hostapd/hostapd.conf` should now be present, and it should be accessible with the specified password.

-If your wireless client has access to the local network and the internet, congratulations on your new access point!
+If your wireless client has access to the local network and the internet, congratulations on setting up your new access point!

 If you encounter difficulties, contact the [forums](https://www.raspberrypi.org/forums/) for assistance.
 Please refer to this page in your message.